 Table of Contents[Hide][Show]

 Finding a family friendly resort can be challenging, especially one that appeals to all ages.
-Multidimensional TravelingMom Kristi Mehes recently stayed at the Westin Kierland in Scottsdale, Arizona with her husband and four year old son — and everyone loved it.
-Here are 9 reasons why Westin Kierland is a family friendly resort in Arizona.
+I’ve stayed at the Westin Kierland in Scottsdale, Arizona with my husband and son on two different occasions — and we loved it…both times.
+From a kids club to a lazy river, here are 9 reasons why the Westin Kierland is one of the best Arizona resorts for families.

 Did We Mention Family Friendly Resort in Arizona?

-My family and I recently spent a weekend at the Westin Kierland in Scottsdale, Arizona.
-Our main goal: relaxation.
-But we also wanted a TRUE Family Friendly Resort in Arizona.
+My family and I enjoy staying at the Westin Kierland in Scottsdale, Arizona.
+We first visited when my son was a toddler and the second time, my son was a tween.
+Our main goal was relaxation.
+But we also want a true family friendly resort in Arizona.
 Mission accomplished.

 1. The Rooms at Westin Kierland